The Elements of Differentiable Programming: Hessian-vector products

 To get a sense of the computational and memory complexity of the four approaches, we consider a chain of functions $f \coloneqq f_K \circ \dots \circ f_1$ as done in \cref{auto_diff:sec:chains}.
 To simplify our analysis, we assume $f_k \colon \RR^P \to \RR^P$ for $k \in \{1, \dots, K-1\}$ and $f_K \colon \RR^P \to \RR$.

 The computation graph of the reverse mode is illustrated in \cref{higher:fig:rev}.
 While $f = f_K \circ \dots \circ f_1$ would be represented by a simple chain, the computational graph of $\nabla f$ is no longer a chain: it is a DAG.
-This is due to the computations of $\partial f_k(\s_{k-1})[\r_k]$, where both $\s_{k-1}$ and $\r_k$ depend on $\s_0$.
+This is due to the computations of $\partial f_k(\s_{k-1})^*[\r_k]$, where both $\s_{k-1}$ and $\r_k$ depend on $\s_0$.

 We illustrate the computation graphs of reverse-on-reverse and forward-on-reverse in \cref{higher:fig:rev_on_rev} and \cref{higher:fig:for_on_rev} respectively.
-By applying reverse mode on reverse mode, at each fan-in operation $\s_{k-1}, \r_k \mapsto \partial f_k(\s_{k-1})[\r_k]$, the reverse mode on $\nabla f$ branches out in two paths that are later merged by a sum.
-By applying forward mode on top of reverse mode, the flow of computations simply follows the one of $\nabla f$.
+By applying reverse mode on reverse mode, at each fan-in operation $\s_{k-1}, \r_k \mapsto \partial f_k(\s_{k-1})^*[\r_k]$, the reverse mode on $\nabla f$ branches out into two paths that are later merged by a sum.
+By applying forward mode on top of reverse mode, the flow of computations simply follows that of $\nabla f$.

 With this in mind, following a similar calculation as for \cref{autodiff:tab:chain_complexity}, we obtain the following results.
 We assume that each $\partial f_k(\s_{k-1})$ is a dense linear operator, so that its application has the same cost as a matrix-vector multiplication.
-For the memory complexity, we consider that the inputs of each operation is saved to compute the required derivatives in the backward passes.
+For the memory complexity, we consider that the inputs of each operation are saved to compute the required derivatives in the backward passes.

 \begin{enumerate} \item {\bf Reverse on reverse:} $O(KP^2)$ time and $O(KP)$ space.

 \item {\bf Forward on reverse:} $O(KP^2)$ time and $O(KP)$ space.

 \item {\bf Reverse on forward:} $O(KP^2)$ time and $O(KP)$ space.